graphicnapkin/chess/README.md

 ## Configuration

 This project uses Firebase for managing multiplayer games.
 Please setup your Firebase project and copy your Firebase SDK snippet to a new `.env` file.
-Refer to `.env.example` for the required format.
+Refer to `TBI` for the required format.

 ## Running the application